pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Actions.rst

 Creation Actions
 ................

+.. incimage:: /images/ModelCreationShelf1.jpg 300px right
-.. incimage:: /images/ModelCreationShelf.jpg 300px right
+.. incimage:: /images/ModelCreationShelf0.jpg 300px right

+XXXX Fix text for new shelf layout.

 Model Creation actions are all available as 3D icons on the bottom shelf on the left wall of the :ref:`work area <ug-work-area>`.
 Each creates :ref:`a model of